SijmenHuizenga/Movie-Notifier/specs.md

 All boolean true/false filters can have three options:
 * `yes` filter out all showings without this feature
 * `no` filter out all showings with this feature
-* `required` do not filter showings on this feature.
+* `no-preference` do not filter showings on this feature.

 To support watcher sharing it is possible to retreve watchers details by id without being the owner.